earwig/benkurtovic.com/_posts/2015-01-28-python-object-replacement.md

 _But why on Earth would you want to do that?_ you ask.
-I'll focus on a concrete use case in a future post, but for now, I imagine this could be useful in some kind of advanted unit testing situation with mock objects.
+I'll focus on a concrete use case in a future post, but for now, I imagine this could be useful in some kind of advanced unit testing situation with mock objects.
 Still, it's fairly insane, so let's leave it primarily as an intellectual exercise.

 This article is written for [CPython](https://en.wikipedia.org/wiki/CPython)